cargomail-org/cargomail/README.md

 # Cargomail

 Cargomail does not use attachments or links to external files.
-Instead, it uses an advanced web editor that allows users to reference documents, images, and videos in the message body by their content via a cryptographic hash value while keeping the respective resources in a content-addressable mailbox.
-Cargomail exchanges referenced resources between content-addressable mailboxes along with the corresponding email message.
-The final download link is constructed in the email client using the content-addressable mailbox location and the cryptographic hash value of the referenced resource.
+Instead, it uses an advanced web editor that allows users to reference documents, images, and videos in the message body by their content via a cryptographic hash value while keeping the respective resources in a content-addressed mailbox.
+Cargomail exchanges referenced resources between content-addressed mailboxes along with the corresponding email message.
+The final download link is constructed in the email client using the content-addressed mailbox location and the cryptographic hash value of the referenced resource.

 # Advantages